Featured snippets are an important part of SEO.

 They are also a great way to improve your click-through rate (CTR), which is a key metric that is used to measure the success of your SEO efforts.

 They can also help you rank higher in the search results, which can lead to more traffic and higher CTRs.
-And, they can help you build brand awareness and credibility.
+Plus, they can help you build brand awareness and credibility.

-When your website is featured in a featured snippet, it helps you build trust with potential customers and shows that your content is relevant and trustworthy.
-This can lead to more sales and conversions for your business.
+When your website is featured in position zero, it helps you build trust with users and shows that your content is relevant and trustworthy.
+This can lead to more potential sales and conversions for your business.

-This means that if you are able to get your content displayed in a featured snippet, you can improve your organic click-through rate and your chances to be included in the voice search results.
+This means that if you can get your content featured, you can improve your organic click-through rate and your chances of being included in the voice search results too.

 Different Types of Featured Snippets